 - Electronic pages of the approval pages from the Eagle Project Workbook may be exchanged via email or file exchange methods (i.e., Box, Google Docs, etc.)

-Note: While it makes sense to obtain approvals in the order they appear, there shall be no required sequence for the order of obtaining with the exception that council or district approval must come after the others.
+Note: While it makes sense to obtain approvals in the order they appear, there shall be no required sequence for the order of obtaining with the exception that council or zone approval must come after the others.
 The Eagle Project Counselor provides this final approval only after all other approval signatures have been obtained.